 There are three components to interpersonal effectiveness skills.
 The first is objectives effectiveness, which refers to learning to communicate assertively in order to get our objectives met, and have our rights and wishes respected, and get what we want or need from other people.
 Next are skills to build close healthy relationships, and end destructive ones.
 And finally there’s walking the middle path, which involves finding a balance in relationships between acceptance and change.

 There are four categories of DBT skills.
 Click the on the headings below to go to the start of a category, or use the links in the sidebar.

 Mindfulness Skills are central to DBT.
-We refer to mindfulness skills as “Core” skills because they’re so important.
+Mindfulness skills are considered “Core” skills because each of the other skills incorporate elements of mindfulness.
 There are three goals of mindfulness practice in DBT: reducing suffering and increasing happiness; increasing control of our minds rather than allowing our minds to control us; and experiencing reality as it is.

 In DBT, there are seven core mindfulness skills.
 The first is called Wise Mind.
 Next there are three “What” skills: observing, describing, and participating.
 Then there are three “How” skills: nonjudgmentally, one-mindfully, and effectively.